 Obsidian.md is a powerful knowledge base that works on top of a local folder of plain text Markdown files.
 The tool is very flexible and the community is very active, so users in the community discord requested the creation of this newsletter.
-Hopefully, this will provide an easily digestible summary in "ICYMI" form of useful tips, information & resources users not active in the community might otherwise miss.
+Hopefully, this will provide an easily digestible summary in "in case you missed it" (ICYMI) form: useful tips, information & resources users not active in the community might otherwise miss.

-The intention is that each letter represent a summary of potentially relevant information the community engaged with in a particular week.
+The intention is that each Roundup represent a summary of potentially relevant information the community engaged within a particular week.
 Some of it might not necessarily be new, but since it came up, the assumption is that it might be useful for people who don't spend all day hanging out with the Obsidian community.
 It is not exclusively a list of cutting-edge features, but also will not replicate a blow-by-blow account of every discussion.

 Sometimes people ask what my “process” for writing the Obsidian Roundup is, and how to “submit” something for consideration to be included.
-This isn't generally necessary, and here's why:
+This isn't usually necessary, and here's why:

 The Discord has a bookmark bot that I use to flag information for myself that I think would be useful for people, such as obscure tips or long interesting conversations on a particular topic where no particular individual message gets a strong reaction from people, but might be useful for people in the aggregate.
 I generally try to read every message in the Discord, but I occasionally miss the significance of something at first glance and rely on the starboard to flag workflows I didn’t necessarily understand at first.
 It’s the channel where things that the discord community "stars" items – if five people do so, it gets pulled out to a special channel.

 Not everything from the starboard makes it into the Roundup – lots of times the stuff on the starboard is neat, but the stars wind up being more of a “good job” than an "it would be useful for people to see this.”